benja2998/peroxide-h/README.md

 # peroxide-h

-peroxide-h is meant to be a safer C library that is more comfortable to work with than Rust lang.
+peroxide-h is meant to be a safer C library that is more comfortable for C devs to work with than switching to Rust.

 ## Installation